monopole/snt/k8sReview/README.md

 >
 > _Total Time: 5-30min_

-The next sections deploy the server built above to a k8s cluster using manual, declarative configuration.
+At this point, you have a raw k8s cluster, and a bespoke server with several configuration knobs that you'd like to run on your cluster.

-I.e.  you write raw YAML files for everything, and use `kubectl` to _apply_ the YAML to your cluster.
+The next sections deploy your server to the cluster using manual, declarative configuration.
+I.e.  you'll write raw YAML files for everything, and use `kubectl` to _apply_ that YAML to your cluster.

-This is necessary to understand and appreciate higher level abstractions for cluster configuration.
+This sets the stage for higher level configuration techniques discussed later.